nselby/nselby.github.io/_posts/2016-05-30-Are-You-Certain?.md

 layout: default
 ---
 <h1>Are You Certain?</h1>
 <h3>Americans Believe They Understand How Police Work Is Done.
-Actuall, They Really Understand How Police Work Is Done On Police TV Shows </h3>
+Actually, What They Really Understand Is How Police Work Is Done On Police TV Shows</h3>
 <p><img class="right" width="400px" src="https://metvnetwork.s3.amazonaws.com/Kyf2O-1453397814-127-lists-telly_1200.jpg" /></p>